yizeyi18/ScalES/doc/refactor2020.rst

 - [p] Prepare a set of relatively robust default parameters, and simply the input file of the examples

-- [ ] LOBPCG should be reimplemented.
+- [p] LOBPCG should be reimplemented.
 There are two options: one is for safety (slower but accurate), and the other is for production (faster but may break).

 - [ ] The ScaLAPACK diagonalization should be replaced by ELPA.
 More specifically, the diagonalization / PEXSI interface should be replaced by the ELSI interafce.